FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 # Chapter 10: String Algorithms

+1. Write a function in Golang to implement the Knuth-Morris-Pratt algorithm for string searching.
-Sure, here's the implementation of the Knuth-Morris-Pratt (KMP) algorithm for string searching in Go:
+Here's the implementation of the Knuth-Morris-Pratt (KMP) algorithm for string searching in Go:

 ```golang